The Last (band): History

 James Nolte is former bassist David Nolte's son and Joe's nephew.

-David Nolte has worked as a touring bassist, working with Dave Davies of the Kinks, David Gray, The Wondermints and many others.
+David Nolte has worked as a touring bassist, working with Dave Davies of the Kinks, David Gray, the Wondermints and many others.

 Vitus Mataré went on to become a successful architect and record producer.

-As of 2020, The Last planned to release the remixed and remastered version of "Look Again", recorded in 1980.
-According to Amplify Music Magazine, "In 1980, THE LAST recorded the album on their own to control the process as much as possible, but what they came out of the studio with was completely sonically wrong, receiving zero offers from record companies (interestingly, the original copy of the album has been going for over $800 on Discogs).
+As of 2020, the Last planned to release the remixed and remastered version of Look Again, recorded in 1980.
+According to Amplify Music Magazine, In 1980, THE LAST recorded the album on their own to control the process as much as possible, but what they came out of the studio with was completely sonically wrong, receiving zero offers from record companies (interestingly, the original copy of the album has been going for over $800 on Discogs).
 So how exactly did THE LAST bring LOOK AGAIN back to life?

-As VitusMataré explains: “Those same master tapes have been carefully baked and transferred by John Strother at Penguin Recording in Los Angeles.
+As Vitus Mataré explains: “Those same master tapes have been carefully baked and transferred by John Strother at Penguin Recording in Los Angeles.
 Jonny Bell at Jazzcats Studio in Long Beach worked with the damaged files to restore the signals and performances that Joe and I knew were somewhere on those reels.
 There are no new overdubs and zero digital trickery.
 Guitar and organ tracks were sent to the same model amplifiers Joe and I used live back in the day and re-recorded.
-These are the original performances given a proper mix.”
+These are the original performances given a proper mix.